CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

         numpages: the number of pages with this many cards

     ```python
-    def sample_collection(req):
+    def sample_wanted(req):
-        unpack the input dictionary from the request.
-        If num_cards isn't in the dictionary, return an error
+        get num_cards and page from the query string
         grab the wanted from the user
         if the page is too high, return an error
         grab the most recently added cards to the wanted from the database